-The James Webb Space Telescope (JWST)
+The James Webb Space Telescope

 JWST will be the premier observatory of the next decade, serving thousands of astronomers worldwide.
 It will study every phase in the history of our Universe, ranging from the first luminous glows after the Big Bang, to the formation of solar systems capable of supporting life on planets like Earth, to the evolution of our own Solar System.

+JWST was formerly known as the "Next Generation Space Telescope" (NGST); it was renamed in Sept.
+2002 after a former NASA administrator, James Webb.
 JWST is an international collaboration between NASA, the European Space Agency (ESA), and the Canadian Space Agency (CSA).
 The NASA Goddard Space Flight Center is managing the development effort.
 The main industrial partner is Northrop Grumman; the Space Telescope Science Institute will operate JWST after launch.